wbthomason/buildit.nvim/README.md

 # Customization

-Right now, there's not all that much you can change about the default behavior of `buildit` (though this will change soon).
+## Builder Definitions

-You can, however, add your own builder definitions by modifying the `g:buildit_builders` variable.
+You can add your own builder definitions by modifying the `g:buildit_builders` variable.
 Look at [the default builders](rplugin/python3/buildit/builders.py) for the necessary structure.
 Any builders you redefine in `g:buildit_builders` will override the default definitions.

+## Status Window Location

+To customize the location of the build status window, set `g:buildit_status_location`.
+Options are "right" (the default), "left", "top", and "bottom".

+## Build Pruning

+If you don't like the default behavior of pruning completed builds after each status check, set `g:buildit_prune_after_status` to `0`.

+## Builder Selection

+`buildit`'s default behavior when several builders could be a match for the current buffer is to pick the first-defined matching builder.
+However, you can have it prompt you for your preferred builder by setting `g:buildit_prompt_multiple` to `1`.

 # Contributing